La Barceloneta

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-Some of the tastiest rice dishes in Barcelona can be found at some restaurants,all in the neighbourhood of la Barceloneta.
-And if fish and paella aren't your thing, don't worry.
-There are options for all tastes and pocketbooks, including Asian, Turkish, Italian and Mediterranean cuisine.
+Some of the tastiest rice dishes in Barcelona are found in the restaurants of La Barceloneta.
+And if you are not a fan of fish or paella, don't worry, there are options for all tastes and budgets.

-If there is one popular tapa in the old seafaring area of Barcelona, it's the Barceloneta "bomba".
-This dish of humble origins from the heart of the emblematic Barcelona neighbourhood.
-The "bomba" is a potato ball or croquette stuffed with minced meat, fried and covered in aioli sauce and the famous Catalan "brava" sauce.
-The recipe has become a culinary icon of the Catalan capital.
+The most popular tapa in the old seafaring area of Barcelona is the bomba de la Barceloneta: a potato croquette filled with minced meat, fried and covered with aioli and the famous Catalan brava sauce.
+This recipe has become a gastronomic icon of the Ciudad Condal.

 How do you get to la Barceloneta?